 In the VIIth century the followers of Prophet Muhammad conquered southern Syria, but they did not impose Islam on the region and its Christian inhabitants were allowed to continue to profess their faith; in the following centuries however the Christians were gradually deprived of their churches which were turned into mosques; in the XIIIth century, as a consequence of the wars waged by the Mamelukes against the Crusader States in Syria and Lebanon, the living conditions of the remaining Christian communities worsened and in all towns they became a minority group.
-In some areas of the region, however, a few villages, due to their isolation, continued to be inhabited by a Christian majority.
+In some areas of the region, however, a few villages, due to their isolation, continued to be inhabited by a sizeable Christian community.

 Anti-Lebanon Mountains seen from Qara